 Drive back to Berlin for dinner.

-Start the morning with a visit to Berlin’s second Jewish cemetery, Schönhauser Allee Cemetery, which opened in 1827.
+Day 4 Begin the morning with a visit to Berlin’s second Jewish cemetery, Schönhauser Allee Cemetery, which opened in 1827.
 The cemetery hosts many well-known dearly departed, such as the artist Max Liebermann and the composer Giacomo Meyerbeer.
 This is a vivid history book of Jewish life and of Berlin culture, illustrated by the fine and priceless tombs erected there.

 Continue the day with a visit to the world famous Jewish Museum.
 The Jewish Museum in Berlin was opened in 2001.
 The path from the idea to found a Jewish museum in West Berlin to creating an exhibition concept was a long and winding one with many controversies along the way, which reflect the change in the perception of Jewish history against the backdrop of the Holocaust.
 The permanent historical exhibition leads you on a journey of discovery through two millennia of German Jewish history.
 The exhibition is regularly updated, and contains numerous interactive elements and media stations.